 The Volcano Road

 The 2 mile Volcano Road was surveyed and constructed in 1925 by custodian Homer Farr using mules dragging weighted boards up the volcano.
 He believed that better access to Capulin Volcano would bring more tourists to the monument and boost the local economy.
 Though the building of the road was controversial even for its day, visitors are still able to enjoy the accessibility it has provided over the past 90 years.
+At that time, there was no way of even conceiving of the size of today's RV's.
+Even if Homer Farr had, there is simply no room on the road, or in the volcano top parking area for anything other than vehicles 26 feet and under.

 Vehicles Pulling Trailers